emtee40/SurvivalManual-wiki/SnakesAndLizards.md

 ### LIZARDS

 There is little to fear from lizards as long as you follow the same precautions as for avoiding snakebite.
-There are only two poisonous lizards: the Gila monster and the Mexican beaded lizard.
+There are only two venomous lizards: the Gila monster and the Mexican beaded lizard.
 The venom of both these lizards is neurotoxic.
 The two lizards are in the same family, and both are slow moving with a docile nature.

-The komodo dragon _(Varanus komodoensis),_ although not poisonous, can be dangerous due to its large size.
+The komodo dragon _(Varanus komodoensis),_ although not venomous, can be dangerous due to its large size.
 These lizards can reach lengths of 3 meters (10 feet) and weigh over 115 kilograms (253 pounds).
 Do not try to capture this lizard.
 ** *

 ### VENOMOUS SNAKES OF THE AMERICAS